Museums & Wellbeing

 Asset based approaches for health improvement: Redressing the balance – The increasingly popular asset-based as it is applied in health, explained by the Glasgow Centre for Population Health.

 5 ways to wellbeing – An increasingly popular way into approaching matters of health and wellbeing, used by a variety of organisations.
+The Alliance have created a document Exploring wellbeing in every day museum practice which can help to embed this model into your organisation.

 Fair Society Healthy Lives (The Marmot Review) – In 2008, Professor Sir Michael Marmot was asked by the then Secretary of State for Health to chair an independent review to propose the most effective evidence-based strategies for reducing health inequalities in England from 2010.
 The final report was published in February 2010.